-Andorra la Vella has, forming part of its artistic heritage, numerous contemporary sculptures located in various parts of the city.
+Andorra la Vella has, among its artistic heritage, numerous contemporary sculptures located in different parts of the parish.

-Andorra’s exhibition rooms and art galleries reflect one of the most active sides of cultural life in the Principality.
+The exhibition halls and art galleries are the protagonists of one of the most active facets of the cultural life of the Principality.

 Andorran cuisine has plenty to offer, and is closely linked with its inhabitants' way of life up to the start of the 20th century.